Frederico-F-Martins/D-Eagle/README.md

 > If you don't know how to do it / are interested in using my bot, feel free to contact me.

+2-  Install the Scrapy and Discord.py libraries

+> pip install scrapy
+> pip install discord.py

-2-  Edit the script to input the three specific variables before running the script:
+3-  Edit the script to input the three specific variables before running the script:

 > discordID - Discord id (from dev mode) that you want the bot to send the price drop warning to;
 >